namurphy/bump-minimum-dependencies/README.md

 - Please review all updates to dependencies before accepting them, including to make sure that comments are satisfactorily preserved.

-- Requirements may be normalized, such as changing package names to lower case and removing `.0` suffixes (see [PEP 440](https://peps.python.org/pep-0440)).
+- Requirements may be normalized.

+  - `.0` suffixes may be removed, since `X.Y` and `X.Y.0` "are not considered distinct release numbers" as per [PEP 440](https://peps.python.org/pep-0440).

+  - Package names, which are case-insensitive, may be made lower case.

 - The tool uses uv to update `pyproject.toml`, but does not automatically update lockfiles or sync virtual environments.
 Commands like `uv lock` and `uv sync` would need to be run separately afterward.

 - Using [`dep-logic`](https://github.com/pdm-project/dep-logic) allows `bump-minimum-dependencies` to handle a wide variety of requirements specifiers and perform logical operations to combine multiple requirements specifiers.
 For example, `>=4.1,<5` and `>=4.2` will be combined into `>=4.2,<5`.

-- Because not all cases can be handled cleanly, `bump-minimum-dependencies` skips updates that it cannot perform.
+- Because not all cases can be handled cleanly, `bump-minimum-dependencies` skips updates that it cannot perform (such as when there are multiple `!=` operations in the resulting requirement, as of `dep-logic==0.7.1`).

 - This tool does not upgrade the minimum required version of Python.